LawrenceSB24/Social-Networking-for-Life/README.md

 * Email: lawrs2022@github.com

 #### Diclaimer ####
-Ok.....so I apologize for this.
-At this moment, the user and thought POST, GET thought and GET all users methods are fully operational.
-Test for DELETE thought and all friend methods will be commenced shortly, and users cannot retrieve a single user via their id.
-I am rectifying this issue and it will be resolved soon.
+Ok.....so heres an update: I have the DELETE routes for User and Thoughts working.
+Post routes for user and thoughts work.
+Get all features for users and thoughts work.
+Now all that needs to be tested is the update routes for user and thoughts, and the routes for the friend list.